Generic Name: chloroxylenol/pramoxine/glycerin/zinc ear drops (KLOR-oh-ZYE-le-nol/pram-OX-een/GLIS-er-in/zink)

 Use Zinotic drops as directed by your doctor.
 Check the label on the medicine for exact dosing instructions.

-- Zinotic drops is only for the ear.
+- Zinotic drops are only for the ear.
 Do not get it in your eyes, nose, or mouth.
 If you get Zinotic drops in any of these areas, rinse well with cool water.

 - Thoroughly clean and dry the outer ear before using Zinotic drops.